Humza99/RoqJavaBDDWebFramework/README.md

 # RoqJavaBDDWebFramework

-Java-based BDD (Behavior Driven Development) automation framework using **Cucumber**, **TestNG**, and **Selenium WebDriver**.
-The framework is designed to support scalable, maintainable, and readable automated UI testing for web applications.
+Java-based BDD (Behavior Driven Development) automation Framework using **Cucumber**, **TestNG**, and **Selenium WebDriver**.
+The Framework is designed to support scalable, maintainable, and readable automated UI testing for web applications.

 ## 🚀 Features